We may earn money or products from the companies mentioned in this post.

 Carlos says the most frustrating thing he deals with as a personal trainer is when someone is not honest with him.
 He recounts a story of working with a woman who was going through a program he designed and not seeing any progress.
 The woman asked if perhaps a drink at night was making a difference.
 She claimed to be having one drink per night.
 When Carlos spoke to her physician he let Carlos know that if a drinker admits to 1 or 2 drinks a night that they are probably having 3 or 4.
 As Carlos delved more into the issue he found out she was eating anything she wanted.
 This lack of honesty upsets Carlos because it hinders his ability to help the people he wants to help.

 Carlos points out that people need to want it.
 They can't be forced to do the training.
 He recounts a story of a man who received his intake forms over a year ago and has not yet returned them.

-Mike talks about how people are shocked when all they do is stop drinking soda nad how much weight they lose.
-6 sodas is more than 1000 calories!
+Mike talks about how people are shocked when all they do is stop drinking soda and how much weight they lose.
+6 sodas are more than 1000 calories!
 Cutting that out is a huge step in the right direction.